starcitizen-lug/knowledge-base/wiki/Troubleshooting/install-update-problems.md

 ## RSI Launcher doesn't auto-update
 - Follow manual update [instructions](/Tips-and-Tricks#rsi-launcher-manual-update)

-## RSI Launcher error: *Could not fix permissions on directory*
-- Please follow our [step-by-step guide](/Tips-and-Tricks#rsi-launcher-20) for the 2.0 RSI Launcher

 ## Installing Star Citizen on an NTFS-formatted drive
 - Don't; it probably won't work and will likely only corrupt your game files.